kaslusimoes/MSc-Thesis/source/22_socialpressure.md

 Social Pressure (Group Pressure?)

-"Self-categorization can be a crucial determining factor in social influence" [@Abrams1990], WHICH MAKES SENSE BECAUSE I WANT TO KNOW IN WHICH CATEGORY I AM TO KNOW IN WHOM SHOULD I BELIEVE AND TO WHOM I MUST CONFORM
+"Self-categorization can be a crucial determining factor in social influence" [@Abrams1990], (which makes sense because i want to know in which category i am to know in whom should i believe and to whom i must conform)